ARISS / NOTA Slow Scan TV Event (Update)

 First & Third Wednesday of every month @ 16:30 (4:30pm - 6:00pm local time)

-KARC invites anyone to drop by the EML Building Club Shack during this open door time.
-Although the shack is available to club members any date/time, this time period is guaranteed to have a club member present and the door open to anyone having a curiousity to drop by and check out the shack, learn about amateur radio, participate with some radio contacts, or just see what's happening.
+KARC invites anyone to drop by the EML Building Club Shack during this open-door time.
+Although the shack is available to club members any date/time, this time period is guaranteed to have a club member present and the door open to anyone having a curiosity to drop by and check out the shack, learn about amateur radio, participate with some radio contacts, or just see what's happening.
 Badged access to KSC is required.

 Club Meetings (Monthly)